Chapter 4 : In the Temple of Luxor

 "Thank you, Hassim."
 I passed him my final few pence.

 He rolled his eyes and left the room at his usual shuffling pace, probably wondering why his mother had taken on such a poor lodger.
-He may have been smarter than his elder brother, but he certainly had the same ideas about money.
-Must have been something in their education, perhaps their mother sent them to a mission school.
+It was something I often asked myself.
+She had more patience than a saint to put up with the likes of me.

 As soon as he was out of sight, I leapt behind the desk and rummaged through the drawers until my hand came upon my wand.
 It was a rather pretty thing of mahogany, about ten inches long, with a very nice carved handle.
 Father had paid dearly for it, I remembered with a small frown when I saw a small dent in the wood.
 It felt better just to hold it again.
 No Muggle was going to get the best of me in a fight.
 Never.